Battle of Goose Green: Initial contact

 As part of the diversionary raids to cover the British landings in the San Carlos area on 21 May the British conducted a naval bombardment and launched air attacks on Goose Green.
-In addition 'D' Squadron of the SAS mounted a major raid to simulate a battalion-sized attack on A Company 12IR, who were dug in on Darwin Ridge.
-The following day, 22 May, four RAF Harriers armed with cluster bombs were launched from to attack the fuel dumps and Pucarás at Condor airfield at Goose Green.
+In addition 'D' Squadron of the SAS mounted a major raid to simulate a battalion-sized attack on A Company RI 12, who were dug in on Darwin Ridge.
+The following day, 22 May, four RAF Harriers armed with cluster bombs were launched from to attack the fuel dumps and Pucarás at Cóndor airfield at Goose Green.
 The Harriers met intense anti-aircraft fire during their attack.

 On the night of 26–27 May, two rifle platoons from Manresa's A Company mounted a retaliatory raid on the SAS positions on Mount Usborne, but on reaching the summit were surprised to find that the SAS had already vacated the feature.
 The next day Sub-Lieutenant Ernesto Orlando Peluffo on Darwin Ridge spotted British troops conducting reconnaissance patrols and with his 12IR platoon fired on the patrol with long-range machine-gun fire in the hours before the start of the attack.

 Throughout 27 May, Royal Air Force Harriers were active over Goose Green.
 One of them, responding to a call for help from Captain Paul Farrar's C (Patrols) Company, was lost to 35 mm fire while attacking Darwin Ridge.
 The preliminary fire, probing patrols and SAS raid, the Harrier attacks, the sighting of the forward British paratroopers, and the BBC announcing that the 2nd Battalion of the Parachute Regiment was poised and ready to assault Darwin and Goose Green the day before the assault alerted the Argentine garrison to the impending attack.